Wizards - the ideas

 And record comments with the Gear... they can be seen by the Caller composing the call sequence.

-According to Kevin Moore (timba.com!)... something like 40% of timba music has clave changes built-in to the music.
-Often, it's another Timba feature... that is often not recognized in rueda dancing.
+According to Kevin Moore ... a third or more of timba music has Clave changes built-in to the arrangement.
+Often, it's another Timba feature... that suelta dancers respond to, but usually not recognized in rueda dancing.

-If you have danced with a good native Cuban rueda caller... he/she usually hears the change quickly, and spontaneously calls "FOTO!".
-The dancers are supposed to freeze, and pick up the step just when the caller signals.
+If you have danced with a very good rueda caller... he/she usually hears the change quickly, and spontaneously calls "FOTO!".
+The dancers are supposed to freeze.
+The caller resumes on the "right side" again.

-You will notice that FOTO is one of the gears in RM Editor.
-We suggest you use that on the appropriate clave change.
+You will notice that CAMBIO is one of the gears in RM Editor.
+We suggest you use that on a irregular (short) measure in this case.
+When creating moves to fit those irregular measures, give them zero length in the move dialog.
+Then, those moves are suggested when you click that beat.

-EXAMPLE: suppose the clave change is like the one in Sandunguera (by Van Van, or recently, by Manolito y su Trabuco).
+EXAMPLE: suppose the clave change is like the one in Sandunguera (referring to Manolito y su Trabucos cover version here).
+Look half-way down THIS PAGE on timba.com.

 If you want to add moves to schemes or create your own, please read this IMPORTANT MESSAGE:

-...here's where you must know all about the computer files system... if you don't know already.
+...here's where you must know all about the "file system" on your computer... if you don't know already.

 If you need to... take a short course to discover all about directories, files, file names, using the File Explorer... renaming, copying, moving... what is an MP3 file, using Voice recorder programs like Audacity... converting WAV files to MP3... etc.

 If that doesn't sound like your game... just set your nav bar User to Caller... ignore this page... and stick to the fun part.
-Someone else can do the Wizard work!
+Let someone else can do the Wizard work!

 Take a look at your "Documents" folder, and find the folder "RuedaMaticEditor".
 Take a look in there.